sabasaeed8/GUI-Application-for-Automated-Excel-Data-Entry/README.md

-Title : REGISTERATION FORM OR STUDENT INFORMATION SYSTEM
+Title : GUI Application for Automated Excel Data Entry
 ###############################################################################
 In this application, User has to fill up the required information and that information is automatically written into an excel file.